You are using an unsupported browser :(

-BE Controls "Classic" TCS FAQ
+BE Controls "Classic" TCS

 Why does my TCS shift very hard at light throttle and shift correctly at other throttle positions?